Federal University of Minas Gerais

+UFMG receives one of the highest amounts of federal funds and resources among all federal universities in Brazil.
+According to the 2021 Times Higher Education ranking, it is the third best university in Brazil and the fifth best in Latin America.
+Based on results of the "Student's National Performance Exam" (ENADE), UFMG's undergraduate degrees are among the best in Brazil, while national ranking systems usually place UFMG as one of the best in the country.

 History

 The origins of the university go back to the 19th century, when it first appeared in the Republic as a continuation of a process that began during the Empire, with the opening of the first institutions of higher education.

 In 1898, the Ouro Preto Faculty of Law was transferred to Belo Horizonte, which at the time was set to be the new state capital.

 A few new unconnected faculties would be founded later: in 1907, the Free School of Dentistry; in 1911, the Faculty of Medicine, the School of Engineering, and a course in pharmacy attached to the Free School of Dentistry.

 In 1927, these four schools merged to found University of Minas Gerais (UMG), a private institution subsidized by the state government.
 This is the mark of the foundation of the university.

 The UMG remained funded by Minas Gerais government until 1949, when funding had been delegated to the Brazilian Government, though, the name UFMG (including Federal) was not adopted until 1965.

 In the 1940s, a large area in the Pampulha region became the site for the construction of University City.
 The first structures erected were the Institute of Mechanics (now the Vocational School) and the Main Building.
 The effective occupation of the campus by the university community started only in the 1960s, when the construction of the buildings that today house most of the academic units was started.